Connecting With God

-Committed: We are committed to loving God with all our heart, soul, mind, and strength and loving each other like He loves us.
+Committed: We are committed to loving God with all our heart, soul, mind, and strength and loving others like He loves us.

-Confidential: We value and trust each other, and what is shared in the group stays in the group.
+Confidential: We value and trust each other, so we share openly and honestly with each other and what is shared in the group stays in the group.

 Changing: We are growing to be more like Jesus, obeying His commands and filled with His Spirit.